stridecolossus/JOVE/docs/blog/part-4-models/skybox.md

 * A cubemap image is ordered by MIP level and __then__ face.

-Finally we create the resultant image domain object:
+Finally the resultant image domain object is instantiated:

 ```java
 Layout layout = Layout.bytes(components.length());